IwunzeGE/aws-bootcamp-cruddur-2023/journal/week0.md

 ## Requirements
 1. AWS account
-2.
+2. Lucid account

 ## AWS Budgets
-AWS budgets allow you to set custom cost and usage targets for your resources, and receive alerts when your usage exceeds those targets

-You could set up budgets via the console or AWS CLI
+AWS budgets allow you to set custom cost and usage targets for your resources, and receive alerts when your usage exceeds those targets.
+I was able to set up budgets via the console or AWS CLI

 ### Setting up Budgets via the Console

 a.
-Log in to your AWS console
+Logged in to your AWS console

 b.
 Click on the "Billing & Cost Management" option

 c.
 Select "Budgets" from the dropdown menu